bartodt/nearbyRestaurants/README.md

 # nearbyRestaurants

-APP for getting a list of near restaurants based on a selected list Made with React Native, TypeScript, Redux and Google Maps APIs.
+APP for getting a list of near restaurants based on a selected list.
+Made with React Native, TypeScript, Redux and Google Maps APIs.

 <p align="center">